wp-plugins/playbuzz/readme.txt

 4. A "funz"/"animals" Quiz, that can be implemented in any page.

 == Changelog ==
+= 0.3.2 =
+* Add 'links' parameter to the recommendations widget

 = 0.3.1 =
 * BUGFIX: after update to v0.3, no "embeddedon' defined ; the content not shown, unless you actively go to the plugin setting page and press "save changes" ; v0.3.1 shows the embedded content any way